kaloyanm/webinvi/Readme.md

 4. Run `docker-compose up`.
 5. Wait :).
 This might take up to 20 minutes.
 Meanwhile don't do anything and let it finish
+6. Enter into the web container with `docker exec -it invoice bash` and apply the migrations via `python src/manage.py migrate`

 Once the setup is done, you will have a docker containers running.
 To start or stop the project run